rogervaas/keycloak-authz/README.md

     examples/photoz/photoz-realm.json

-This will import a pre-configured realm with everything you need to run this example.
-For more details about how to import a realm into Keycloak, check the reference documentation.
+That will import a pre-configured realm with everything you need to run this example.
+For more details about how to import a realm into Keycloak, check the Keycloak's reference documentation.

 After importing that file, you'll have a new realm called ``photoz``.

 Back to the command-line, build the example application.
-This step is necessary given that we're using policies based on JBoss Drools, which require ``photoz-authz-policy`` to be available in your local maven repository.
+This step is necessary given that we're using policies based on JBoss Drools, which require ``photoz-authz-policy`` artifact installed into your local maven repository.

     cd examples/photoz
     mvn clean install